-Since the SK's prior is calibrated to look like the Jeffreys prior, Figure \ref{fig:curvesONL} shows a strong similarity between the Bayesian estimates of the fragility curves obtained with these two priors.
-However, Figure~\ref{fig:scatterONL} (middle) shows that many outliers are simulated with the SK's prior.
-These values explain that the credibility intervals of the fragility curves are larger with the SK's prior when $k = 20$.
-This observation is supported theoretically by the calculation we provide in \ref{app:asymptotics}.
-Indeed, we have shown a better convergence of the Jeffreys prior toward $0$ when $\beta\to\infty$.
-This better asymptotic behavior obviously results in posteriors which happen to give a lower probability to outlier points -- phenomenon particularly noticeable when the data-sample is small -- as well as to the weight of the likelihood within the posterior.
+Since the SK prior is calibrated to look like the Jeffreys prior, Figure~\ref{fig:curvesONL} shows a strong similarity between the Bayesian estimations of the fragility curves obtained with these two priors.
+However, Figure~\ref{fig:scatterONL} (middle) shows that many outliers are obtained with the SK prior.
+These values explain why the credibility intervals of the fragility curves are larger with the SK prior when $k = 20$.
+This observation is supported theoretically by the calculation provided in \ref{app:asymptotics}.
+There is actually a better convergence of the Jeffreys prior toward $0$ when $\beta\to\infty$.
+This superior asymptotic behavior obviously results in posteriors that happen to assign a lower probability to outlier points (a phenomenon particularly noticeable when the data sample is small) as well as to the weight of the likelihood within the posterior.

-For a better understanding of this phenomenon, we calculate the quantitative metrics defined in section \ref{sec:metrics}.
-For any $k$ varying from $15$ to $100$, $m=200$ different draws of observations $(\mbf a^{(j)},\mbf z^{(j)})_{j=1}^m$ have been conducted to derive the metrics $\hat\cE_{L,R}^{Q|\mbf a^{(j)},\mbf z^{(j)}}$, $\hat\cS_{L,R}^{r|\mbf a^{(j)},\mbf z^{(j)}}$, $j\in\{1,\dots,m\}$, $R\in\{$`MLE', `SK', `Jeffreys'$\}$, $L=5000$, $1-r=95\%$.
-Their means and their $95\%$-confidence intervals are plotted in Figure \ref{fig:errors}.
-First, these plots demonstrate the interest of the Bayesian framework compared to the MLE approach, with small observations sets.
-Second, the performance of the Jeffreys posterior in comparison with SK's is highlighted by the confidence interval endpoints of the quadratic error and the credibility interval.
-The latter highlights the effect of the better asymptotic behavior of the Jeffreys prior on the width of the credibility interval, which varies similarly while being smaller than that of the SK prior, thus highlighting its ability to generate fewer outliers for the pair $(\alpha , \beta)$ as expected.
+For a better understanding of this phenomenon, we calculated the quantitative metrics defined in Section~\ref{sec:metrics}.
+For any $k$ ranging from $15$ to $100$, we conducted $m=200$ different draws of observations $(\mbf a^{(j)},\mbf z^{(j)})_{j=1}^m$ in order to derive the metrics $\hat\cE_{L,R}^{Q|\mbf a^{(j)},\mbf z^{(j)}}$, $\hat\cS_{L,R}^{r|\mbf a^{(j)},\mbf z^{(j)}}$, $j\in\{1,\dots,m\}$, $R\in\{$`MLE', `SK', `Jeffreys'$\}$, $L=5000$, $1-r=95\%$.
+The corresponding means and $95\%$-confidence intervals are plotted in Figure~\ref{fig:errors}.
+Firstly, these diagrams demonstrate the benefits of the Bayesian framework compared to the MLE approach for small observation sets.
+Secondly, the compared performance of the Jeffreys and SK posteriors is highlighted by the confidence interval endpoints of the quadratic error and the credibility interval.
+Specifically, the latter highlights the effect of the superior asymptotic behavior of the Jeffreys prior along the width of the credibility interval.
+It shows variations similar to but smaller than the SK prior, thus highlighting its capacity to generate fewer outliers for the pair $(\alpha, \beta)$, as expected.